 Since sun exposure is the leading cause of crepey skin, it’s crucial to protect your body from UV exposure.
 When staying out in the sun, wear sunscreen or sun-protective clothing like hats, sunglasses, and other clothing materials.

-Since crepey skin is caused by dryness, including a moisturizer or body lotion into your daily routine can help hydrate your skin.
+Since crepey skin is caused by dryness, including a moisturizer or body lotion in your daily routine can help hydrate your skin.
 As you get older, you should also look for creams that contain retinol to help restore your skin’s elasticity and thicken its collagen.

 Following a balanced diet that is high in Vitamin C and antioxidants can help your body stay healthy.
 Eating foods like blueberries and avocados won’t improve dry skin overnight, but over time, it can build up your skin’s defenses.

-Contact Innovations Medical for Crepey Skin Treatments
+Contact Innovations Medical to Learn About Improving Crepey Skin